ovh/docs/pages/platform/ai/ecosystem_01_lettria_billing_features_capabilities/guide.en-gb.md

 #### Access to your Lettria apps

 Once the app is launched and in `RUNNING` status, you can copy the URL and access your app.
-Then, you will be redirected and you can interact with Lettria API.
+You will then be redirected and you can interact with the Lettria API.

 ![LettriaApi](images/lettria-api-doc.png){.thumbnail}

 ### Ask Lettria models

-Now, you can question the **Lettria models** about your text sentiments or emotions.
+You can now question the **Lettria models** about your text sentiments or emotions.

 > [!primary]
 >